faqs: reduction in force for support staff

 Payouts may take four to six weeks.
 When the payout is completed, the employee will be paid out on the normal bi-weekly or monthly pay schedule.

-APA and APSA employees, who have at least 6 years of seniority at the time of layoff and meet the eligibility requirements set forth in their collective bargaining agreement, shall be eligible for LTAP in accordance with their contractual provisions.
+It depends.
+Confidential Admin Professionals, APA, and APSA employees, who have at least 6 years of seniority at the time of layoff and meet the eligibility requirements set forth in university policy and collective bargaining agreements, shall be eligible for LTAP in accordance with their contractual provisions.

 Recall